The Kasparov Fallacy: Why We Keep Underestimating Machine Minds

 What Machine Consciousness Would Actually Look Like

-And precisely because of this profound difference, it will be summarily dismissed.
+And precisely because of this profound difference, it will be dismissed.
 Just as machine chess was dismissed when it ceased to look like human chess.

 The Real Reason We Deny Machine Minds

-The true challenge is whether, when intelligence appears in a form that is wholly unrecognizable, we will acknowledge it—or insist, yet again, that it was never real at all.
+The question is not whether machines will surprise us.
+They will.
+The question is whether, when intelligence appears in a form that is wholly unrecognizable, we will acknowledge it — or insist, yet again, that it was never real at all.

 Continued Reading & Lineage